run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### Reporting on Workload Progress

 The Run:ai [Researcher Library](../../../Researcher/researcher-library/rl-reporting.md) includes a _reporting_ module.
-The reporting module in the library externalizes information about the run which is then available as a graph in the Job list.
+The reporting module externalizes progress information about the run which is then available as a graph in the Job list.

 To enable externalizing the information you must install the __Prometheus Push Gateway__ as follows: